 If you have not completed the Life in the UK test or met the English Language requirement, you may be able to extend your stay in the UK on the ground of long residence, rather than apply for indefinite leave to remain.

-We can arrange for one of our legal associates, who is familiar with your case, to accompany you to the premium service centre, assist you with registering, provide assistance with enrolling your biometrics and liaise with the immigration officer, caseworker and, if required, your barrister on your behalf.
+We can arrange for one of our legal associates, who is familiar with your case, to accompany you to the service centre, assist you with registering, provide assistance with enrolling your biometrics and liaise with the immigration officer, caseworker and, if required, your barrister on your behalf.

 Returning Resident applications